 “You aren’t afraid of me?”
 The boy seemed at a loss.

 Bet shook her head.
 “Not really.
 I know you didn’t do all those things people say you did.”

 “I did, too!” he shouted.
 “I killed my parents and I can kill you, too!”

 “No, you didn’t.”
+A new voice called out.
 The speaker, a boy of twelve with a shock of unruly red hair and wearing a uniform intended for someone twice his age, stepped from the cover of the woods.
 “But you feel like you did ‘cause you couldn’t save ‘em.”

 Bet glanced to the newcomer’s wrists, half expecting to see them bound in restraints.
 She still wasn’t sure he was ready to be out here, and hoped Arete knew what she was doing.
 She shifted her eyes briefly from the boys to scan the surrounding woods, and saw the paladin move into place on the child’s right flank.

 “Somethin’ bad happened an’ the magic just sorta burst out.”
 The red-haired boy’s voice wavered with emotion.
 “I couldn’t save my family, and I blamed myself.
 Figured I’m cursed.”
 The lad walked slowly towards the younger child.
 “You ain’t the demon folk say you are.”
 He pointed towards Bet.
 “You made sure they were clear before you blasted anything.
 You could have hurt them but you just wanted to scare them away.
 You just wanted them to leave you alone so you wouldn’t hurt nobody else, an’ so they couldn’t hurt you.”